nvlbg/game/README.md

 How to build with Grunt
 -------------
 To build with grunt, you must have grunt-cli and grunt 0.4 already installed.
-If you have run `npm install` you already have grunt 0.4, but you must also have grunt-cli.
-If you don't have it, install it with this command:
+By previously running `npm install`, you already installed grunt 0.4, but you must also have grunt-cli.
+If you don't have it, run this command:

 `$ npm install -g grunt-cli`